rehan-cr/umgcodetest/README.md

 - snippets/pulse.liquid
 - assets/lookpage-modal.js
 ```
 In Shoppable Lookbook section we have grid layout.
-We can add as many as rows we want.
+We can add as many as rows & columns we want.
 On each image we can add three products.
+Clicking on each image it  will open a modal and in the
+modal we have three dots.
 Each dot's position is customizable.
 Shop Now label text is customizable.
 ```

 ### Ajax Cart - File changes: